This document is designed to give an overview of basic handling when using the AEM author environment. It uses the Sites console as a basis.

 The Rail Selector is available at the top-left of the window and displays options depending on your current consoles.

-For example, in Sites you can select content only (the default), content tree, the timeline, references, or filter side panel.
+For example, in the Sites console you can select content only (the default), content tree, the timeline, references, site details, or filter side panel.

 If content only is selected, then only the rail icon appears.
 When any other option is selected, the option name appears next to the rail icon.